adrshsrvstv/adrshsrvstv.github.io/_posts/2021-11-08-on-trekking.md

 >
 > Albert Camus, Return To Tipasa

 I came back from Kuari Pass just a week ago, after a whole year of burnout, isolation, and physical, emotional & spiritual exhaustion.
-[There’s something about nature](https://greatergood.berkeley.edu/article/item/how_nature_helps_us_heal), combined with the sheer amount and duration of physical exertion on a trek, that somehow thaws long frozen corners of our hearts.
-One of the first things I noticed after coming back, was that after a very long time, I felt so much more human again, complete with feelings of hope, excitement and gratefulness, and much less like the numb, planning/problem-solving machine that I had become.
-I remember sitting with my lunch at a rest point, thinking gleefully about how free and at peace I had felt during the last 4 days - no plans to execute, no instructions to follow, no lists to make, no calendars to book.
-I felt so normal again that I wondered what the hell had been making me so damn miserable all of last year.
+[There’s something about nature](https://greatergood.berkeley.edu/article/item/how_nature_helps_us_heal), combined with the physical exertion of a trek, that can somehow thaw long frozen corners of our hearts.
+Back from the trek, I felt so much more human again, complete with feelings of hope, excitement and gratefulness, and much less like the numb, planning/problem-solving machine that I had become.
+I remember sitting with my lunch at a very silent rest point on the last day of the trek, thinking gleefully about how free and at peace I had felt during the last 4 days - no plans to hatch, no instructions to follow, no lists to make, no calendars to book.
+I wondered what on earth had been making me so damn miserable all of last year.

 <style>.embedtool {position: relative;height: 0;padding-top: 56%;overflow: hidden;max-width: 100%;} .embedtool iframe, .embedtool object, .embedtool embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; } .embedtool .fluid-vids {position: initial !important}</style>